postsharp/postsharp-emails/xx-aspect-inheritance.md

 # Using Metalama: Inheritance (via an Interface)

-In our emails about common tasks that can be simplified with Metalama, we've demonstrated how adding simple attributes to your code can save you from writing large amounts of repetitive boilerplate code, leaving your code more compact.
-These attributes also help clarify the purpose of the code to anyone reading it.
+In our previous discussions about common tasks that can be simplified with Metalama, we've showcased how the addition of simple attributes to your code can eliminate the need for writing large amounts of repetitive boilerplate code, thereby making your code more compact.
+These attributes also help in clarifying the purpose of the code to anyone who reads it.

-You might wonder if adding attributes to the code base is easier than writing the actual boilerplate code that would be required instead.
-Does this mean that you need to add those attributes to every piece of code where a task needs to be done?
+You might question whether adding attributes to the code base is less cumbersome than writing the actual boilerplate code that would be required otherwise.
+Does it imply that you need to add these attributes to every piece of code where a task needs to be performed?

-The answer to that question is no, because Metalama supports inheritance.
-Let's look at a simple example.
+The answer to that question is no, thanks to the support for inheritance in Metalama.
+Let's consider a simple example.

-In a typical Line of Business application, there may be classes that represent customers, suppliers, and employees.
-While these classes represent very different aspects of the business, they almost certainly have some commonalities, such as an email address, a phone number, and some sort of indication that they are important to the business.
+In a typical Line of Business application, there might be classes representing customers, suppliers, and employees.
+Although these classes represent vastly different aspects of the business, they almost certainly share some commonalities, such as an email address, a phone number, and some sort of indication of their importance to the business.

-This could lead us to add an interface to our application (which is itself a type of contract) that could look like this:
+This could prompt us to introduce an interface to our application (which is, in itself, a type of contract) that could look like this:

 ```c#
 using Metalama.Patterns.Contracts;